 While Redfield is one of the more challenging hikes, if only because of its grueling distance, the view is well worth the hike.

-Hidden between the pines and furs sits the beautiful Mt.
-Hoevenberg Bed and Breakfast.
+Hidden between the pines and furs sits the beautiful Van Hoevenberg Lodge & Cabins.
 This cozy retreat offers rooms in an inviting farmhouse or private cabins that make for the perfect hideaway, or a great base for your Adirondack vacation!
 Sitting outside Lake Placid, this bed and breakfast is far enough away from the traffic and tourists, while remaining close enough that anything you’d wish to see is right outside your doorstep.

 Cabins offer great views of the Mt.
 Van Hoevenberg luge and bob sled runs!
 And the mountain’s 50 km of cross country trails are just a step away.
 You could practically ski from your doorstep!

 Cabins are small yet cozy, and offer anything you could want!
 The atmosphere is welcoming and comfortable, though rustic.
 Surround yourself with wood floors, walls, as the smell of basalm pine wafts through the air.
 Cabins offer a kitchenette, bed. and dining area.
 While there is WiFi, the lack of television and other unnecessary electronics make this a perfect rustic retreat, allowing you to truly get away from everyday life.
 It’s an authentic mountain experience!

 The Mt.
 Van Hoevenberg Bed and Breakfast is the perfect place to stay if you’re looking to get away from it all.
 Its secluded location make it the perfect hideaway.
 However, it’s still close enough to Lake Placid that you won’t miss out on any of the fun!
 Its lack of unecessary amenities, like televisions, make it an authentic mountain experience.
 No frills, no fuss, but a special, intimate getaway.
 This is a place where memories are made!